Variable-Pitch Power Regulation of Tethered-Wing Systems Based on Robust Gain-Scheduling H-infinity Control: Introduction

 An example of model-based power regulation can be found in reference \cite{fechner2016methodology}, in which the aerodynamics of the wing is considered and different controllers are used for high and low tether force.
 Reference \cite{rapp2019cascaded} has employed a tether force controller for the traction phase and a model-based feed-forward speed controller for retraction in which the tether's force is treated as a measurable disturbance.
-A PID force controller with feed-forward from a reel-out speed predictor is proposed in \cite{fechner2014feed}.
-All of the mentioned references have used the generator's torque as the only control input to regulate the power and none have proposed a method to limit the amount of the generated power during high-speed wind.
+An instance of active control of the angle of attack for rigid wing tethered-wing systems can be found in the same reference.
+A PID force controller with a feed-forward from a reel-out speed predictor is proposed in \cite{fechner2014feed}.
+Having that said, none of the model-based control designs address the issue of longitudinal oscillations or provide a study of such mode shapes that may get excited during the system's operation.
+Additionally, all of the mentioned references have used the generator's torque as the only control input to regulate the power and none has proposed a method based on the manipulation of the angle of attack during the traction phase.
+This is in contrast with the contribution of this paper, in which we propose a power regulation scheme that utilizes the wing's pitch angle in addition to the generator's torque.
+The only instance of active pitch control of tethered-wing systems appears in reference \cite{buffoni2014active}.
+The authors have proposed a pitch adaptation algorithm that maximizes the tether force by incrementally changing the pitch angle until the optimum value is reached.

-In this paper, we propose a robust gain-scheduling power regulation scheme that is based on a dynamic model of the system and utilizes both the generator's torque and the wing's angle of attack.
-The objectives of the proposed power regulation scheme are outlined as follows: \begin{itemize} \item Maximizing the wind energy conversion while considering the generator's rated power and speed, \item Maintaining the tether's tension within certain bounds, \item Mitigating the oscillations and the dynamic mechanical loads, \end{itemize}
+Another significant difference between our approach and the works of literature is our reliance on a dynamic model that expresses the longitudinal dynamics of the system for control design.
+With that purpose, we formulate the system's non-linear behavior as a linear parameter varying system (LPV).
+This particular formulation allows for the application of various control methods.
+For instance, see the the application of shifting state-feedback control or model predictive-based gain-scheduling control of LPV systems in \cite{Ruiz_2022} and \cite{Vafamand_2018}, respectively.

+After providing a discussion of the open-loop characteristics of the LPV model, we express the control objectives as an LMI optimization problem using the $ \mathcal{H}_\infty $ method.
+This is a powerful method to obtain controllers with the ability to minimize the effects of disturbances and uncertainties \cite{Sedhom_2020} and with a wide range of applications.
+For instance, see the application of $ \mathcal{H}_\infty $ method to robust control of an induction generator \cite{Demirtas_2021}, multi-motor servomechanisms \cite{Wang_2018}, power systems \cite{Chang_2020}, and adaptive control of the internet network \cite{Liu_2018}.
+Another distinctive feature of this method is the applicability of the long-established tools of linear control theory.